 Concrete Specification Class Offered in Montana in May

-NRMCA is offering its information-packed, one-day course, Handling Concrete Specifications, Low Strength Problems and Mixture Submittals, intended for concrete producers, contractors, engineers and testing labs on Wednesday, May 23, in Bozeman, MT, in association with the Montana Contractors Association.
-This one-day course will discuss the latest changes to the code and specification requirements (ACI 318, 301, ASTM C94) governing ready mixed concrete.
+NRMCA is offering its information-packed, one-day course, Handling Concrete Specifications, Low Strength Problems and Mixture Submittals, intended for concrete producers, contractors, engineers and testing labs on Wednesday, May 23 in Bozeman, MT, in association with the Montana Contractors Association.
+The course will discuss the latest changes to the code and specification requirements (ACI 318, 301, ASTM C94) governing ready mixed concrete.
 This course will address many topics, including answering the following questions:

 - What are the durability exposure classes in ACI 318?

 - What are the changes in the new ACI 318, ACI 301, ASTM C94 that are related to ready mixed concrete?